 Performance Requirements for GFM CBRs

-The clauses as they appear in the UNIFI V3 document are examined and as appropriate the relevant clause number where the clause currently appear in the OSD draft is noted.
+The clauses as they appear in the UNIFI V3 document are examined and, as appropriate, the relevant clause number where the clause currently appears in the OSD draft is noted.

 The performance requirements for GFM resources connected to an electric power system based on the GFM tiers are to be provided regardless of the type of GFM resource and the strength of the grid to which it is connected.